Rockler Free Woodworking Catalog

 Use about 8" of a sleeve from an old sweater.
 (If the sweater arm is too large for his head, you can cut it on the seam and make a new seam - either sewn together or lightly hot glued together.
 Place the sleeve on the snowman's head so about 1" of the top of his head is covered by the sleeve.
 Hot glue onto his head all the way around. and fasten the end with a piece of jute.

-You may not sell this copyrighted pattern, nor is this pattern or the finished product to be manufactured for wholesale.
-This pattern is original cannot be reproduced on the web or otherwise without permission.
+You may not sell this copyrighted template, nor is this template or the finished product to be manufactured for wholesale.
+This template is original cannot be reproduced on the web or otherwise without permission.
 All rights reserved.